GabeScott/standard-works-vault/General Conference/1976 April - “But They Were in One”.md

 # “But They Were in One”

-*By George P. Lee - Of the First Quorum of the Seventy*
+By Elder George P. Lee - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1976 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1976/04/but-they-were-in-one?lang=eng)

 My dear brothers and sisters, I am happy, thrilled, and delighted to be with you once again.
 I am greatly strengthened again, my brothers and sisters, by the energetic, vibrant, and humble spirit of President Kimball and all those who have spoken.
 President Kimball is not only a great leader but a great man.
 His faith and works are incomparable.
 In my estimation he is as great as any prophet that preceded him since the time of Adam.
 I know that he is one of the great and noble ones the Lord referred to while conversing with Abraham.
-(See Abr.
-3:22.)
+(See [[Abraham 3.22|Abr.
+3:22]].)

-In Fourth Nephi, verses 15 and 17, my brothers and sisters, we read:
+In [[4 Nephi 1.15|Fourth Nephi, verses 15 and 17]][[4 Nephi 1.17|]], my brothers and sisters, we read:

 “There was no contention in the land, because of the love of God which did dwell in the hearts of the people.